Sofoula23/ReadME-Generator/README.md

 * What is your Github username?
 Sofoula23
 * What is your email address? sofimantas@gmail.com
-* What is the title? readme-generator
+* What is the title?
+ReadME Generator
-* Please write a short description of your project This project allows the user to generate a readme file for thier application using Node.js
+* Please write a short description of your project This project allows users to generate readme files for their application using Node.js
 * What kind of license should your project have? undefined
 * What command should be run to install dependencies? npm i
-* What does the user need to know about using the repo? use git clone to pull the repo
+* What does the user need to know about using the repo?
+The users can git clone to pull down the repo
-* What does the user need to know about contributing to the repo? users cannot contribute to the repo
+* What does the user need to know about contributing to the repo? users cannot contribute

 ## Helpful Links